NoTwo-2/ScooterCharger/webserver/README.md

 ### To test the app
 If using venv, make sure your shell prompt displays `.venv` (see the above link).
 The path to the bin/exe for flask wont exist in environment variables otherwise.

+If you are running this for the first time (or you want to reset the sqlite database), be sure to run `flask --app flaskr init-db` before running the app.
 In this directory, use the command `flask --app flaskr run --debug`.

 # API Documentation